ipkn/crow/README.md

 ![Crow logo](http://i.imgur.com/wqivvjK.jpg)
 Crow is C++ microframework for web.
-Support Mac, Linux, windows, three platforms, the fastest development speed, the quickest and the strongest, the next step is to support database, static resources, and ORM.
+Support Mac, Linux, windows, three platforms, the fastest development speed, the quickest and the strongest, the next step is to support database and ORM.

 (inspired by Python Flask)[fork by Asciphx]